asdf-community/asdf-quarkus/README.md

 Quarkus command completion is not managed by this plugin.
 Check the [Quarkus CLI documentation](https://quarkus.io/guides/cli-tooling#shell-autocomplete-and-aliases) for instructions on how to configure it.

-## Implementation notes
+## Notes

-This plugin downloads Quarkus CLI from [GitHub releases of the Quarkus project](https://github.com/quarkusio/quarkus/releases).
+This plugin downloads Quarkus CLI from [GitHub releases of the Quarkus project](https://github.com/quarkusio/quarkus/releases) and only releases containing a Quarkus CLI `tar.gz` file are considered.

-Quarkus CLI releases are found using the [Quarkus project's tags](https://github.com/quarkusio/quarkus/tags) from version 2.6.2.
-Before this version Quarkus CLI did not exist or was not published on GitHub releases.
+This plugin uses the GitHub API to retrieve Quarkus CLI releases.
+If you reach the limit you may consider declaring a `GITHUB_API_TOKEN` environment variables [with a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to increase it.
+Take a look at [the GitHub documentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) for more information about GitHub API rate limiting.

-Note that Quarkus CLI releases are meant to be backward compatible.
+Quarkus CLI releases are meant to be backward compatible.
 [You are encouraged to always use the latest release](https://groups.google.com/g/quarkus-dev/c/R_CZ7My4Rxc/m/WuxnSTjGBQAJ).

 ## Contributing